robgonnella/ardi/README.md

   e.g. `ardi blink`

 By default ardi will connect to the serial port and print logs.
-The baud rate for watching logs defaults to 9600.
-To use a different baud rate run:
+Ardi will read the sketch file and attempt to auto-detect the baud rate.
+To manually specify the buad rate run:
 `ardi <sketch_name> --baud <BAUD_RATE>`

 To ignore logs and only compile and upload run: